Seungho-Chang/Final-Project/README.md

 2. Add social media and favicon <meta> elements to your website.

 - Add a favicon (V)
-- Add meta elements for social media
+- Add meta elements for social media (V)

 3. Legal policies and compliance for your website